YottaDB/YDBDoc/ProgGuide/devcycle.rst

 **-di[rect_mode]**

-Invokes a small YottaDB/GT.M image that immediately initiates Direct Mode.
+Invokes a small YottaDB image that immediately initiates Direct Mode.

 -direct_mode does not invoke the M compiler.